Last Updated on 20th July 2021 by Mike@bitaboutbritain

 The traditional route is about ½ mile from the car park through a wooded gorge to the top, across first one, then another, stone bridge.
 The upper bridge gives a stomach-lurching view over the falls.
 This was all once part of a medieval hunting ground, which was turned into the landscaped Victorian Gowbarrow Park, owned by the Howard family of Greystoke Castle.
 It’s a shame Queen Victoria didn’t own it, because then the waterfall could have been called Royal Aira Force.
 Moving swiftly on – the Howards created an arboretum, planting many specimen trees – including the rather lovely monkey puzzle pictured.
 Along your way, you’ll spot a ‘wish tree’ – a trunk in which coins have been embedded for good luck, or to make a wish; they’re quite common in these parts too.

-I have the distinct impression that the facilities at Aira Force are getting more sophisticated each time I visit.
-These days, there’s a well-gravelled organised car park, reasonable loos, ticket machines (for parking) and even a little café selling ice creams.
+The facilities at Aira Force are getting more sophisticated each time I visit.
+These days, there’s a well-gravelled organised car park, reasonable loos, ticket machines (for parking) and even a little café selling ice creams and drinks.
+Last time I was there, they were constructing scary-looking steel gantry viewing area and section of footpath, replacing an unstable part.
 By the time I next drop in, I fully expect to see the falls floodlit.
-Perhaps music will be playing through hidden speakers; let’s hope not, eh?
+Perhaps music will be playing through speakers concealed in the trees; let’s hope not, eh?